BioDiesel Class 101

 So we hypothetically combine 9 gallons of Methanol with the required amount of Sodium Hydroxide.
 Don't worry much about a gram here or there. +/- a few grams either way isn't going to make much difference provided you are making a 40 gallon batch.

 Caution: Caution should be exercised when mixing Methoxide because it contains alcohol (a highly flammable liquid) and caustic Lye (Sodium Hydroxide).
 When combined, they form Methoxide which takes on the characteristics of both which means Methoxide is flammable, caustic and can be absorbed through the skin.
-You should not breathee the fumes so always use adequate outdoor ventilation when mixing these two chemicals.
-If splashed onto the skin, Methoxide can give you a nasty chemical burn which you cannot feel so whenever your handling Methoxide, be safe and always use a plastic chemical apron with sleeves, good chemical resistant gloves, a full face shield (not simply goggles) & rubber boots.
+You should not breathe the fumes so always use adequate outdoor ventilation when mixing these two chemicals.
+If splashed onto the skin, Methoxide can give you a nasty chemical burn so whenever handling Methoxide, be safe and always use a plastic chemical apron with sleeves, good chemical resistant gloves, a full face shield (not simply goggles) & rubber boots.
 Have a charged water hose nearby in case of spills or splashes.
+Note: Our ABP book Here details how to build a sealed Methoxide mixer to eliminate potential exposure.

 The chemical reaction of combining these two chemicals produces exothermic heat, be careful regarding the order you combine them in so that the reaction does not get out of control and boil over.
 The exothermic reaction temperature may be near 120F degrees and Methanol alcohol boils around 140F so combine them slowly.
 Always mix the Lye into the Alcohol, never the other way around.
 Do not just dump the Lye into the alcohol in one huge dump, instead try to spread it around.
 Mixing the Alcohol into the Lye can cause an uncontrolled exothermic heat reaction which can boil out violently & splash you in the face.
 If you do not have a container large enough for 9 gallons + head space for mixing, use two smaller 5 or 6 gallon containers.